peterthiemann/uniqueness/kindly/popl20-rebuttal.md

 kinds, lub operator in types) and it is not suitable for type inference.
 Most of the examples in the Alms paper exploit the genericity of existentials to, e.g., connect resources with capabilities.
-As Affe doesn't have unrestricted existentials, the corresponding examples are unlikely to work in Affe as they are stated in the Alms paper.
+In order to provide full type inference Affe doesn't have unrestricted existentials, and the corresponding examples are unlikely to work in Affe as they are stated in the Alms paper.